Wecasa Terms and Conditions

 5. Development of Wecasa Services and Modification of T&Cs

-In order to improve Wecasa's quality and operation, Wecasa is continuing to develop the features and functions of the Platform and Wecasa Services.
+To improve Wecasa's quality and operation, Wecasa continues developing the features and functions of the Platform and Wecasa Services.

-Wecasa can at any time without notice unilaterally modify the T&Cs and/or Wecasa Services with regard to technical aspects (including but not limited to new User functions or improvements to address a security threat) of the Platform and Wecasa Services, as long as it does not result in a price increase or change in quality, and that the aspects which the User agrees to are stated in the T&Cs.
+Wecasa can at any time, without notice, unilaterally modify the T&Cs and/or Wecasa Services concerning technical aspects (including but not limited to new User functions or improvements to address a security threat) of the Platform and Wecasa Services, provided that it does not result in a price increase or change in quality and that the aspects which the User agrees to are stated in the T&Cs.

-For any other modifications of the T&Cs and Wecasa Services, Wecasa will inform the User, by email and/or a notification within the Platform, at least 15 days before they come into force.
+For any other modifications of the T&Cs and Wecasa Services, Wecasa will inform the User by email and/or a notification within the Platform at least 20 days before they come into force.

-In the absence of any objection from the User during this period, Wecasa will consider that the User has read and accepted the modifications.
-In the case of an objection or refusal by the User, the T&C Agreement will be terminated on the date the modified T&Cs and/or Wecasa Services come into force and the User will no longer be able to use the Platform and Wecasa Services.
+Without any objection from the User during this period, Wecasa will consider that the User has read and accepted the modifications.
+In the case of an objection or refusal by the User, the T&C Agreement will be terminated on the date the modified T&Cs and/or Wecasa Services come into force, and the User will no longer be able to use the Platform and Wecasa Services.
 This termination is subject to the full completion of any obligations in force (for example, both Customers and Partners must honour any existing Bookings made or due to be carried out before the date when the modification of the T&Cs or Wecasa Services takes place).

 6. Account Access, Use and Security

 Access to the Platform and Wecasa Services is for Users only.
-Every User understands and accepts that they are responsible for the access to, and use of, their Account.
+Every User understands and accepts that they are responsible for accessing and using their Account.
 Each User agrees to maintain accurate, complete, and up-to-date information in their Account.

-A User must be at least 18 years of age to create an Account and to Access the Platform and Wecasa Services.
+A User must be at least 18 years old to create an Account and access the Platform and Wecasa Services.

 Except in the event of technical failure by Wecasa or in the case of events outside a User’s reasonable control, every User is responsible for protecting their sign-in information and must take all reasonable measures to ensure the safeguarding and confidentiality of their sign-in data (including user ID and passwords).

-If they have reasons to believe that their sign-in data (in particular, their user ID or password) has been lost, stolen, misused or compromised in any way, or in the event of unauthorised use of their Account, the User must immediately inform Wecasa.
+If they have reason to believe that their sign-in data (in particular, their user ID or password) has been lost, stolen, misused, or compromised in any way, or in the event of unauthorised use of their Account, the User must immediately inform Wecasa.

 In such a situation, the User authorises Wecasa to undertake any appropriate measures to prevent any further unauthorised access to the Account.